-If the Internet goes down, the entire phone system will go down.
+If the Internet goes down, the entire business phone system will go down.
 These disruptions are not common, but when it does happen, it can put a hamper on business operations.
 With call forwarding and cloud servers being hosted in different areas, there’s almost always a way to direct calls to a person’s smartphone that would still have Internet access.

 If you choose a telephony provider that offers packages rather than pay-as-you-go services, you may find that the package is very restrictive.
-When choosing a package, you’re often locked into some form a contractual agreement that can cause issues in the future.
+When choosing a package, you’re often locked into some form of contractual agreement that can cause issues in the future.

 3. Lack of Control

 While gaining control in terms of functionality, you also lose some control by not owning the hardware or the systems.
 You cannot secure data in your own way and you will have to deal with backlash if a third-party service’s system is hacked and all of your recorded calls are accessed.